nktice/AMD-AI/SallyAIRiddle.md

 TheBloke_OpenHermes-2.5-neural-chat-v3-3-Slerp-GPTQ - [fail]
 thinks there's 6 sisters... answers 5.

+TheBloke_OpenZephyrChat-GPTQ - [pass]
+When asked to explain answer, does give the correct answer, but does prattle on afterwards.
+`"Sally has 1 sister."`

 TheBloke_orca_mini_v2_7B-GPTQ - [mixed]
 1:`"Sally has half as many siblings as her brothers, since each of her brothers has two sisters and she has none.
 Therefore, she has one sister."`